 Although machine-made rugs are generally not intended for long-term use, they provide style at a starting price point.
 Due to quick production, machine-made rugs are ideal for showcasing current trends and designs, and computerized precision makes them as gorgeous and intricate as any handmade rug.
 Depending on the style, aesthetic and feel, machined rugs may be placed anywhere in your home.

 Hand-tufting is the most common method for creating rugs.
-These rugs are crafted by hand using a technique known as fiber punching, wherein material is punched through a backing using a tufting gun, creating the pile of the carpet — the strands of fabric forming surface of the rug.
+These rugs are crafted by hand using a technique known as fiber punching, wherein the material is punched through a backing using a tufting gun, creating the pile of the carpet — the strands of fabric forming surface of the rug.
 Latex is then used to apply a secondary backing, typically made of canvas.

 In general, hand-tufted rugs are thick and plush, but they require a bit more maintenance.
 Similar to machine-made rugs, tufted rugs provide current trends and looks at a price that allows more frequent replacement once the rug is worn or the trend has passed.

 Hand-knotted rugs are the tried-and-true epitome of quality.
-Each hand-knotted carpet will have unique characteristics based upon factors such as country of origin, the knot used and fiber type.
+Each hand-knotted carpet will have unique characteristics based on factors such as country of origin, the knot used and fiber type.
 Most hand-knotted carpets will be made of wool, though other fibers such as silk and jute can be found.
 To create a hand-knotted rug, strands of dyed wool yarn are literally woven into a crisscrossed backing called the warp and weft, often made of cotton and jute, then clipped to create the pile.

 Hand-knotted carpets are often timeless in style and generally require very little maintenance.
-Wool hand-knotted carpets perform extremely well in high-traffic areas and, when cared for properly, their build quality ensures heirloom potential for generations — or, in the case of the Pazyryk Carpet, thousands of years.
+Wool hand-knotted carpets perform extremely well in high-traffic areas and when cared for properly, their build quality ensures heirloom potential for generations — or, in the case of the Pazyryk Carpet, thousands of years.

 There’s a lot to know about rugs, but Furnitureland South aims to make your search for gorgeous area rugs fun, informative and easy.
 Stick with us over the course of our Rug Event to learn more tips about space planning, proper care and rug trends.